Sharpen your secateurs and read on for our top tips on taking summer cuttings.

 - Use clean, sharp tools and take cuttings in the early morning.

 Stems will contain more fluid in the morning and won't wilt so quickly.
-If you can't plant them straight away, place them in a sealed container to stop them losing too much moisture.
+If you can't plant them straight away, place them in a sealed container to stop them from losing too much moisture.

 - Trim the leaves of large-leaved plants in half to reduce water loss.